patricktheodore/perfect-readme-generator/README.md

   <div>
     <p align="center">
-      perfect-readme-generator is a command line application powered by node.js that generates a high-quality stylish readme for your project.
+     this readme.md file was generated using this very application. perfect-readme-generator is a command line application powered by node.js that generates a high-quality stylish readme for your project.
       <br />
       <a href="https://github.com/patricktheodore/perfect-readme-generator"><strong>Explore the docs »</strong></a>